dpcsoftware/oci-secrets-docker/README.md

 In this case, it will look for a secret with name `my_secret` in the specified vault.
 Docker stack namespace will be stripped from secret name in the lookup process.

-If, for any reason, you would like to get a secret and keep the Docker secret name from the Oracle secret name, you can use the `name` label.
+If, for any reason, you would like to create a secret with a name that must be different from the Oracle secret name, you can use the `name` label.
+In this case, the value of the label will be used in the lookup process.

 ```yaml
 secrets: